-Murray State Racers assistant men’s basketball coach James Kane was hungry.
+Murray State Racers assistant men's basketball coach James Kane was hungry.
 The basketball camp was full of youngsters bouncing around from station to station, but a snack was nowhere in sight.
 On his hunt, he stumbled upon a three-on-three game in a side gym.
 A lanky, athletic point guard caught his eye.
 He called his boss, head coach Matt McMahon.
 They had to sign this kid.
+Ja Morant's college career was about to begin.

 Ja Morant's Murray State Career